 The financial statements have been prepared on a going concern basis.
 The directors have reviewed the current position and cash flow projections of the company.
-These projections take into account the potential impact of the COVID-19 pandemic as outlined in the Principal Risks and Uncertainties Section of the directors' report.
-The company has net assets of £3,150,263 and net current liabilities of £6,030,024 as at 30 December 2020.
-The company has access to funding from Primacy Healthcare 21 Limited as and when required to finance the payment of liabilities as they fall due.
-Given the financial interdependency with other Group companies the directors have also considered the work carried out by Group management as to the impact of COVID 19 which included updating the Group's going concern assessment from the year end focussing on cash flow and the ability of the Group to meet known and potential liabilities.
-Based on this, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future at the time of approving the financial statements.
+These projections take into account the potential impact of the COVID-19 pandemic as outlined in the "Principal Risks and Uncertainties" Section of the directors' report.
+The company has net assets of £3,498,127 and net current assets of £3,346,968, which includes an intercompany receivable of £1,061,802 as at 30 December 2020.
+The directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future at the time of approving the financial statements.